 If you have ever suffered from anxiety, you’ll know very well how it can make you feel mentally and emotionally.
 However, what you will also be familiar with is how it affects your physical body, particularly your digestive system.

 Anxiety can impact our appetite, metabolism, and bowel movements and cause GI disturbances resulting in cramps or abdominal pain.
-This is something that Dr. Lynn Winsten comes across frequently in her Berkeley, CA practice.
+This is something that Dr. Lynn Winsten comes across frequently in her San Luis Obispo, CA practice.

 So how exactly does anxiety affect our digestion, and what can we do to take care of our mental and digestive health?